Felice Schiavoni

-Felice Schiavoni (1803 – 1881) was an Italian painter, depicting history, genre, and portraits.
+Felice Schiavoni (19 March 1803 – 30 June 1881) was an Italian painter, depicting history, genre, and portraits.
 During his early career, he often collaborated with his father, the painter Natale Schiavoni.

 Biography

 Felice was born in Trieste.
-He was first a pupil of his father, and he then studied at the Brera Academy at Milan, where he won a prize, and later at Venice and Vienna.
-He was awarded a prize and medal by Emperor Nicholas of Russia.
+He was first a pupil of his father, and he then studied at the Brera Academy in Milan, where he won a prize, and later at Venice and Vienna.
+He was awarded a prize and medal by Tsar Nicholas I of Russia.

 He often painted in Venice for Russian patrons.
-Among his works are a Death of Raphael Sanzio painted during a period of 15 years for Emperor Alexander II of Russia, and for which he was paid 60 thousand Lire.
+Among his works are a Death of Raphael Sanzio painted during a period of 15 years for Tsar Alexander II of Russia, and for which he was paid 60 thousand Lire.
 The large canvas was a scholarly tour-de-force which included 16 portraits of famous Italian artists, assembled to grieve at the bedside of the dying painter, including Pierin del Vago, La Fornarina, Giulio Romano, Andrea Navagero, Cardinal Pietro Bembo, Ludovico Ariosto, Michelangelo, and Benvenuto Cellini.